An entry-level Amex charge card that earns Membership Rewards points.

 Who is the American Express® Green Card for?

 This card is suited for anyone who’s looking for an Amex charge card to build up their credit score.
 It offers perks, but you might find that other Amex cards match or exceed American Express® Green Card — and with lower annual fees.

 Nearly every feature of the American Express® Green Card is matched by the Amex EveryDay® Credit Card.
-It offers 2x points on bookings through American Express Travel and at US supermarkets as well as travel protection and purchase benefits — and you won’t pay an annual fee.
+It offers 2x points at US supermarkets (on up to $6,000 per calendar year in purchases; then 1x points) as well as travel protection and purchase benefits — and you won’t pay an annual fee.